-- 1. Let stack be an empty List.

-- 2. Let indent be the empty string.

-- 3. If Type(space) is object then,

-- a.
-If the [[Class]] internal property of space is "Number" then,

-- i.
-Let space be ToNumber(space).

-- b.
-Else if the [[Class]] internal property of space is "String" then,

-- i.
-Let space be ToString(space).

-- 4. If Type(space) is number - a.
-Let space be min(10, ToInteger(space))the lesser of space and 100. - b.
-Set gap to a string containing space space characters.
-This will be the empty string if space is less than 1. - 5.
-Else if Type(space) is string - a.
-If the number of characters in space is 10 or less, set gap to space otherwise set gap to a string consisting of the first 10 characters of space. - 6.
+- 1. Let stack be an empty List. - 2.
+Let indent be the empty String. - Let PropertyList and ReplacerFunction be undefined.
+3. - If Type(replacer) is Object, then 4 - a.
+If IsCallable(replacer) is true, then - Let ReplacerFunction be replacer. i. b. - Else if the [[Class]] internal property of replacer is "Array", then - Let PropertyList be an empty internal List i. - For each value v of a property of replacer that has an array index property name.
+The ii. - properties are enumerated in the ascending array index order of their names. - 1.
+Let item be undefined. - 2.
+If Type(v) is String then let item be v. - 3.
+Else if Type(v) is Number then let item be ToString(v). - 4.
+Else if Type(v) is Object then, - a If the [[Class]] internal property of v is "String" or "Number" then let item be ToString(v). - 5.
+If item is not undefined and item is not currently an element of PropertyList then, Append item to the end of PropertyList. - 5.
+If Type(space) is Object then, - a.
+If the [[Class]] internal property of space is "Number" then, - Let space be ToNumber(space). i. - b.
+Else if the [[Class]] internal property of space is "String" then, - i.
+Let space be ToString(space). - 6.
+If Type(space) is Number - Let space be min(10, ToInteger(space)). - b.
+Set gap to a String containing space space characters.
+This will be the empty String if space is less than 1. - 7.
+Else if Type(space) is String - a.
+If the number of characters in space is 10 or less, set gap to space otherwise set gap to a String consisting of the first 10 characters of space. - 8.
 Else - a.
-Set gap to the empty string. - 7.
-Let wrapper be a new object created as if by the expression new Object(), where Object is the standard built-in constructor with that name. - 8.
-Call the [[DefineOwnProperty]] [[Put]] internal method of wrapper with arguments the empty string, and value. the Property Descriptor {[[Value]]: value, [[Writable]]: true, [[Enumerable]]: true, [[Configurable]]: true}, and false. - 9.
-Return the result of calling the abstract operation Str with the empty string and wrapper.
+Set gap to the empty String. - 9.
+Let wrapper be a new object created as if by the expression new Object(), where Object is the standard built-in constructor with that name. - 10.
+Call the [[DefineOwnProperty]] internal method of wrapper with arguments the empty String, the Property Descriptor {[[Value]]: value, [[Writable]]: true, [[Enumerable]]: true, [[Configurable]]: true}, and false. - 11.
+Return the result of calling the abstract operation Str with the empty String and wrapper.

-The abstract operation Str(key, holder) has access to replacer from the invocation of the stringify method.
+The abstract operation Str(key, holder) has access to ReplacerFunction from the invocation of the stringify method.
 Its algorithm is as follows: